Natalia Romero (Spanish athlete)

 Natalia Romero Franco (born 17 November 1988) is a Spanish runner.
-She is a multiple time national champion over 400m and 800m.
+She is a multiple time national champion over 400 metres and 800 metres.
+She competed over 800 metres at the 2020 Olympic Games.

 Career

 Romero was a 400 metres runner, and a double national champion indoors over 400m, who retrained as an 800 metres runner under the guidance of Pedro Jiménez, a professor of sports training methodology at the Rey Juan Carlos University in Madrid.
-Romero then won the Spanish national championship 800 metres in 2019, and 2021.
+Romero won her first national title over 800 metres at the Spanish Athletics Championships in 2019.

+Romero was named University Sportswoman of the Year in Spain in 2009.
+Romero was diagnosed with plantar fasciitis due to excessive use of a treadmill during the COVID-19 lockdown in 2020.